 Prov 31:30-31 Favour is deceitful, and beauty is vain: but a woman that feareth the LORD, she shall be praised.
 31Give her of the fruit of her hands; and let her own works praise her in the gates.

-It has been duly noted that the Proverbs start with the destruction that comes from an ungodly woman and it ends with the blessing of a godly woman.
+It has been duly noted that the Proverbs start with the destruction that comes from an ungodly woman in chapter 5 and it ends in chapter 31 with the blessing of a godly woman.